Last updated on May 11, 2026

 Malakir Rebirth | Illustration by Marta Nael

 I enjoyed researching this and was surprised to see a few cards I had basically forgotten about.
-Hopefully I’m not alone to have my interest in them reanimated!
+Hopefully I’m not alone in having my interest in them reanimated!

 Until next time, stay safe and stay healthy!